-Currently, our production site, which is located in Israel contains one fully-operational production line with an output capacity of approximately 150 metric tons per month (i.e., 1,800 metric tons per year).
-For the duration of 2022, we intend to invest in increasing the capacity of our current production site by improving existing machinery and adding new machinery, as necessary.
+Until December 2022, our Israeli production site contained one fully-operational production line with an output capacity of approximately 150 metric tons per month (i.e., 1,800 metric tons per year).
+Regarding the cessation of the production activities at the Company's Israeli facility and the transferring of the Company's main activities to Europe, see the section titled "Business Overview".